simple-frontend-dev/demo-safe-continuous-production-deployments/README.md

-# Simpel Frontend Safe Continuous Production Deployments Blueprint
+# Simple Frontend Safe Continuous Production Deployments Blueprint

 This demo repository cover the following use cases: